 You can retreat yourself to snacks to maintain your energy levels or, you can eat fruits which helps to prevent Jet lags.

 During the day only take short nap

-If you have recently taken a long flight to travel between two different time zones, you are more likely to feel jetlagged once you reach your destination.
+If you have recently taken a long flight to travel between two different time zones, you are more likely to feel jet-lagged once you reach your destination.

 Sleep better with the right foods

 Did you know that the consumption of high nutrient meals play a vital role in maintaining our sleep cycles?
 On the contrary, if you were to eat junk foods, you are more likely to have a disturbed sleeping routine.

-Sleep despite jet lag
+Sleep despite Jet lag